• Skip to primary navigation

 A bowl of cooked meatballs with marinara sauce on top and garnished with fresh parsley.

-Why you will love this recipe:
+Why you will love this cooking method:

 • The meatballs turn out so juicy and tender even though they are cooked from frozen.

-• You can use these meatballs in so many ways: add them to pasta dishes, serve as an appetizer or eat as a snack.
+• You can use these meatballs in so many ways: add them to pasta dishes, serve as an appetizer, or eat as a snack.

-• Meatballs are a healthy snack or meal that are gluten free, paleo, keto, low carb, Whole30 and carnivore.
+• Meatballs are a healthy snack or meal that are gluten free, paleo, keto, low carb, Whole30 compliant and carnivore.

 Ingredients:

-How to cook:
+How to cook (step-by-step):

 Step one: